Celebrating Women Composers

 * Calls for composers interested in professional commissions for Elektra’s concerts and outreach events

-* Direct invitations to composers to receive a commission from Elektra
+* Direct invitations to composers to write a work on commission from Elektra

 * Residencies, videos created for conductors to learn about specific composers, and pre-concert talks

-* The opportunity to provide program notes in our concert “Listener’s Guides”
+* The opportunity for programmed composers to provide notes in our concert “Listener’s Guides”

 * Inclusion of the programmed and commissioned works on Elektra’s “Repertoire Resources” web database

-* Possibility of posting of season concert video on Elektra’s YouTube channel
+* Possibility of posting of live concert video on Elektra’s YouTube channel

-* Possibility of subsequent studio recording and commercial release of the works
+* Possibility of subsequent studio recording for commercial release

 * Possibility of co-commissions through Elektra’s network of women’s choirs nationally and internationally